Toby Morris (cartoonist): Work

 Morris was the illustrator of a special edition of the School Journal focused on Te Tiriti O Waitangi, which was supplied to schools in 2018.
 A book version of the School Journal work was subsequently made available for purchase by the general public, and sold well.
 The latter was nominated for the Elsie Locke Award for Non-Fiction in the 2020 New Zealand Book Awards for Children and Young Adults, and also for the Scholastic New Zealand Award for Best Children’s Book in the Publishers Association of New Zealand Book Design Awards 2020.

 Flatten the Curve, a slightly animated comic that Morris created in 2020 with Siouxsie Wiles for The Spinoff to describe how simple citizen actions could vastly reduce the death toll, went viral during the Coronavirus disease 2019 viral pandemic and was seen worldwide (including in Wikipedia).
 Called "the defining chart of the Coronavirus", it was based on earlier graphics by the Centers for Disease Control and Prevention, Rosamund Pearce of The Economist, and Thomas Jefferson University professor Drew Harris.
 The World Health Organization (WHO) hired The Spinoff to deliver content in support of the global effort to combat the pandemic, after WHO's communications director encountered some of the work Morris and Wiles had produced.
 Morris was creative director for the WHO contract, and went on to become the creative director of The Spinoff.

 Siouxsie Wiles has credited Morris for his part in the work that contributed to her being named New Zealander of the Year for 2021.

 Awards

 In May 2022 Morris was selected as the winner of the 2021 Prime Minister's Science Communication Prize.
+Morris's 2025 book Pūkeko Who-Keko? was nominated for the Bookhub Picture Book Award in the 2026 New Zealand Book Awards for Children and Young Adults.